INTERNSHIPS

 Send resume or CV with cover letter to Homestead Caretaker, Katie Nelson at moonrandolph@gmail.com.
 Applications will be reviewed on a rolling basis.

-In your cover letter, please sure to indicate your:
+In your cover letter, please sure to indicate:

 interest in one or more focus areas outlined in the position summary